envelope-zero/backend/CONTRIBUTING.md

 - try to add tests for everything you add to the codebase.
 If you're unsure about how to test, please open a pull request and ask for input so we can work on it together!
 - add regression tests for bug fixes

-## Releases
+## Releases & Versioning

-Releases are fully automated and happen on every feature and bug fix that is merged into the `main` branch.
+Releases are fully automated and happen on every _feature_ and _bug fix_ that is merged into the `main` branch.

 Maintainers can manually trigger the release of a new version by creating the corresponding tag and pushing it.
-This is used to release new versions that only contain updates of dependencies.
+This is currently not used as releases are only needed on new features and bug fixes.

+Versioning strictly adheres to [Semantic Versioning 2.0.0](https://semver.org/spec/v2.0.0.html) with the following additions:

+- If a release with only dependency updates is made, it incerases the `PATCH` version.

 ## Common errors